International collaborations and activities on health technology assessment

 - : New page

-NOMA cooperates with other health technology assessment networks and organizations.
-We participate in international networks to share knowledge, standardize and improve the systematic evaluation of medical products, i.e. health technology assessments.
+NOMA participates in a number of international networks to standardize and improve the systematic evaluation of medical products, i.e. health technology assessments.
+Our international activities aim to address shared challenges in Europe and globally.

 Page contents